Everyone talks about training engagement — but what does it really mean?

 But for me it’s important that all activities have their purpose and place.

-Storytelling Plays a Critical Role in Content Design
+Storytelling Plays a Critical Role

 When I want to bring training content to life, I always tell a story.